Auston Matthews: Personal life

 Matthews comes from a family of athletes, with his father having played college baseball and with an uncle, Wes Matthews, who briefly played in the National Football League for the Miami Dolphins.
 His father is the chief technology officer of a manufacturing company based in New Jersey.
 He has two sisters: Alexandria, who is three years older, and Breyana, who is five years younger.
 Due to his mother's Mexican ancestry, Matthews can speak some Spanish.

 Off the ice, Matthews was enrolled in several online courses with the University of Nebraska Omaha.
 In late August 2016, he moved to Toronto and began working out with teammates Mitch Marner and Morgan Rielly.
 Matthews' favorite athlete growing up was Kobe Bryant, while his favorite sports movie is The Mighty Ducks.
 He is a fan of players Jonathan Toews and Anže Kopitar due to their all around offensive and defensive game, and has had his playing style compared to them.
 In recognition of Matthews' four-goal NHL debut, rap artist SVDVM released a song titled "Auston Matthews."
 At the 2019 NHL Awards, Matthews was named the cover athlete for EA Sports' ice hockey video game NHL 20 and later NHL 22.

 On June 19, 2020, the Toronto Sun reported that Matthews had tested positive for COVID-19 while at home in Scottsdale, Arizona before the start of training camp.
 Due to privacy concerns, the Toronto Maple Leafs did not comment on Matthews' condition regarding COVID-19.
 However, on July 13, 2020, the first day of training camp, Matthews confirmed with reporters that he did contract the virus and that he was "mostly asymptomatic."

-In the 2020 lockdown, Matthews lived with Frederik Andersen in his hometown of Scottsdale, Arizona.
+During the 2020 lockdown, Matthews lived in his hometown of Scottsdale, Arizona, with Frederik Andersen.
 He also got his dog, a Miniature Bernedoodle named Felix, during lockdown.